11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 • Tell me about a time that you dealt with a tough problem.

-• Tell me about a failure.
+• Tell me about a failure

 UPDATE!
-New McKinsey PEI Question
+New McKinsey PEI Question: Growth

-Here’s what McKinsey says about it:
+Here’s what McKinsey says about growth:

 In order to help clients through big changes facing their organizations, McKinsey consultants need to have faced changed themselves and worked through it successfully rather than trying to stick with the old way of doing things.
 For this question, think of a time when you faced a big change in an organization you worked for or volunteer with.